Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Extensive Benchmark

 \subsection{Multi-criteria Overview}

 Figure \ref{fig:radar_rank_all} shows the average ranking over all datasets and folds of seven model variants over eight metrics (c.f.
 Section~\ref{s:metrics}).
 To complete these rankings, Table~\ref{table:quartiles_extensive_baselines} and Table~\ref{table:quartiles_costs} summarize respectively the quality metric and cost distributions among all datasets and folds.
-Recall that the best scores for the \textsc{c2st} are around $0.50$ (as it means poor \textsc{auc} for the classifier at telling synthetic data apart from holdout data).
+Recall that the best scores for the C2ST are around $0.50$ (as it means poor AUC for the classifier at telling synthetic data apart from holdout data).

 Overall, no model provides the best performance over all considered criteria.
-We observe, as expected, a strong correlation between energy and \textsc{gpu} time as well as a strong correlation among ``quality metrics'' (\textit{i.e.} \textsc{c2st}, \textit{Shape}, and \textit{Pair}).
-On the one hand, the diffusion models achieve the best performance in terms of quality metrics, especially the tuned version of \textsc{t}ab\textsc{s}yn.
-As shown in Table~\ref{table:quartiles_extensive_baselines}, this model has a median \textsc{c2st} value of $0.64$.
-However, \textsc{t}ab\textsc{s}yn is also one of the most expensive models in term of training costs (\textit{Train-Energy} as well as \textit{Train and Sample Times}), as it requires to train both a transformer-based \textsc{vae} and a denoiser model for each dataset.
+We observe, as expected, a strong correlation between energy and GPU time as well as a strong correlation among ``quality metrics'' (\textit{i.e.} C2ST, \textit{Shape}, and \textit{Pair}).
+On the one hand, the diffusion models achieve the best performance in terms of quality metrics, especially the tuned version of TabSyn.
+As shown in Table~\ref{table:quartiles_extensive_baselines}, this model has a median C2ST value of $0.64$.
+However, TabSyn is also one of the most expensive models in term of training costs (\textit{Train-Energy} as well as \textit{Train and Sample Times}), as it requires to train both a transformer-based VAE and a denoiser model for each dataset.